On the sequential convergence of Lloyd's algorithms: Main results

 \subsection{Assumptions on the target measure}

-We will consider the following assumptions on the target measure $\mu$ and its density probability function $f$. \begin{assumption} $\mu$ is a probability measure on $\R^d$, with compact support, absolutely continuous with respect to Lebesgue measure, with globally subanalytic density $f$. \end{assumption} Absolute continuity and compacity ensure that Lloyd's iterations are well defined, see for example \cite[Assumption 3.1]{nondegeneracyLloyd}.
+We will consider the following assumptions on the target measure $\mu$ and its density probability function $f$. \begin{assumption} $\mu$ is a probability measure on $\R^d$, with compact support, absolutely continuous with respect to Lebesgue measure, with globally subanalytic density $f$. \end{assumption} Strictly speaking, the density $f$ consists of an equivalence class of functions defined up to a Lebesgue null set, our assumption means that one element of the class is globally subanalytic, and we will refer to this term as the density $f$.
+Absolute continuity and compacity ensure that Lloyd's iterations are well defined, see for example \cite[Assumption 3.1]{nondegeneracyLloyd}.
 The global subanaliticity assumption is a rigidity assumption which will allow to invoke KL inequality for our convergence analysis.
 The precise definition of global subanaliticity is given in Section \ref{sec:oMin}.
 This is a very versatile notion for which we provide a few examples below. \begin{exm} The following are globally subanalytic density functions: \begin{itemize} \itemsep0em \item The uniform density on a compact basic semi-algebraic set, of the form $S = \{x,\, P_i(x) \geq 0, i =1,\ldots,m\} \subset \R^d$, for some $m \in \N$, where $P_i \colon \R^d \to \R$ are polynomials. \item Densities of the form $x \mapsto f(x) \mathbbm{1}_{S}(x)$ where $S$ is a compact semi-algebraic set (as above) and $f\colon U \to \R $ is an analytic function on an open domain $U \supset S$ (Lemma \ref{prop_exmp_GSA}).
-These include truncated Gaussians for example. \item Semi-algebraic densities including integrable rational functions and their restrictions to compact sets. \item Any finite mixture of the above density examples.
+These include truncated Gaussians for example. \item Semi-algebraic densities including integrable rational functions and their restrictions to compact sets. \item Bounded subanalytic functions. \item Any finite mixture of the above density examples.
 This allows to consider nonsmooth and possibly discontinuous densities. \item For instance, any normalized image considered as a piecewise constant probability density on the plane is globally subanalytic. \end{itemize} \end{exm}